 THE ORIGINAL DOGGY DIET

-After embarking on Paleo, we were inevitably drawn to question the validity of feeding our Scottish Deerhounds a carbohydrate-based diet.
-We were certainly not naïve regarding the influence of big business when it comes to dog food and had researched carefully and bought the most ‘natural’ kibble that we could find, aware that many brands contained all sorts of unsavoury ingredients.
+After embarking on a traditional diet, we were inevitably drawn to question the validity of feeding our dogs carbohydrate-based food.
+Previously, we were certainly not naïve regarding the influence of big business when it comes to dog food and had researched carefully and bought the most ‘natural’ kibble that we could find, aware that many brands contained all sorts of artificial ingredients.
 However, it was not until we thought carefully about the diet best suited to people that we extended this logically to our hounds.

 With any animal in captivity, we want to replicate their natural diet as much as possible in order for them to thrive.
 What zoo keeper would feed bread to lions or cereal to penguins as their routine diet?
-Although the dog has been domesticated alongside man for possibly up to 32,000 years and no doubt shared his food, we should look at the diet of wild ‘dogs’ (wolves and the like) to really understand the food that dogs will thrive on (rather than merely tolerate).
-In the same way that we look at the diet of pre-agricultural humans, we need to go back in time to find answers.
+Although the dog has been domesticated alongside man for much of history and no doubt shared his food, we should look at the diet of wild ‘dogs’ (wolves and the like) to really understand the food that dogs will thrive on (rather than merely tolerate).

 Perhaps we don’t need to go as far back as we think.
 The rise in the manufacture of kibble food for dogs has been a phenomenon of the last few decades.
 My mother’s generation remembers feeding their dogs meat (from specialist dog meat stalls) supplemented with scraps from the table.
 There was not a bag of kibble in sight.
 This craze for mainly carbohydrate diets appears to be a very recent development.